Nāga

 In various Asian religious traditions, the Nāgas (नाग) are a divine, or semi-divine, race of half-human, half-serpent beings that reside in the netherworld (Patala), and can occasionally take human or part-human form, or are so depicted in art.
 Furthermore, nāgas are also known as dragons and water spirits.
-A female nāga is called a Nagini (Hindi: Nagin).
+A female nāga is called a Nagini (Hindi: नागिन nāgin).
 According to legend, they are the children of the sage Kashyapa and Kadru.
 Rituals devoted to these supernatural beings have been taking place throughout South Asia for at least 2,000 years.
 They are principally depicted in three forms: as entirely human with snakes on the heads and necks, as common serpents, or as half-human, half-snake beings in Hinduism and Buddhism.

 Nagaraja is the title given to the king of the nāgas.
 Narratives of these beings hold cultural significance in the mythological traditions of many South Asian and Southeast Asian cultures, and within Hinduism and Buddhism.
 Communities such as the Nagavamshi, Khmer and Sri Lankan Tamils claim descent from this race.

 Etymology

-In Sanskrit, a (नाग) is a snake, most often depicted by the Indian cobra (Naja naja).
-A synonym for ' is ' (फणिन्).
-There are several words for "snake" in general, and one of the very commonly used ones is ' (सर्प).
-Sometimes the word ' is also used generically to mean "snake".
-The word is cognate with English 'snake', Germanic: *snēk-a-, Proto-IE: *(s)nēg-o- (with s-mobile).
+In Sanskrit, a ' (नाग) primarily refers to a snake, most often specifically the Indian cobra (Naja naja).
+However, the term is also used generically to denote any snake, sharing this broader meaning with other common Sanskrit synonyms such as ' (सर्प) and ' (फणिन्).

-Alternatively, an Indo-European etymology as a "hairless, naked animal"—cognate to English "naked"—would explain that the Sanskrit word nāga can also mean "cloud", "mountain" or "elephant".
+The word was once believed to be a cognate with the English "snake", tracing back to the Germanic *snēk-a- and the Proto-Indo-European (PIE) root *(s)nēg-o- (featuring an s-mobile).
+However, a later alternative and now accepted Indo-European etymology suggests a connection to the concept of a "hairless, naked animal"—making it a cognate with the English word "naked" via PIE *nogʷnós; this root could explain why the Sanskrit nāga is polysemous also for "cloud", "mountain", or "elephant" depending on various other contexts.